biqar/puzzle-solver/README.md

 * BFS Greedy

 This variation of BFS is also known as best-first search, where we consider the heuristic path cost to predict the goal and expand the node which has lowest such cost.
-For efficient selection of the current best node to expand, I used priority_queue from C++ Standard Template Library (STL).
+For efficient selection of the current best node to expand, we used priority_queue from C++ Standard Template Library (STL).
 From table 2 we can observe that, BFS greedy performs the best in solving 8-puzzle.
-I will discuss about this later.
+We will discuss about this later.

 Run command:
 ```